 Studio Visit: Justin Marable

-Justin Marable is a printmaker who works out of his studio which is located in a historic and charming neighborhood in Topeka, unhealthy KS.
+Justin Marable is a printmaker who works out of his studio which is located in a historic and charming neighborhood in Topeka, KS (update: Justin is now a Lawrence, KS resident!).
 His works are primarily silk screens that explore the element of rural decay occurring in the heartlands of America.
-However, grip this isn’t to imply that the works are unattractive in any way.
+However, this isn’t to imply that the works are unattractive in any way.
 In fact, the colors and compositions of his works are rich and beautiful and most everyone who is from the area connects to the imagery and colors of the Midwest.
 He has huge body of work and is clearly passionate about what he does.

 From his artist’s statement: